Graduate College Deans

 During 2004-2007 he served at the National Science Foundation as Acting Director of the Division of Graduate Education, IGERT Program Director and as Advisor in the Office of Assistant Director, Education and Human Resources.
 He played a key role in the development of NSF’s Cyberinfrastructure Strategy (Vision for 21st Century Discovery) chairing its Learning and Workforce Development sub-committee.
 He was a selected to be a member of the Illinois team in the 2010 Education Leaders Institute of the National Endowment for the Arts.

 Dutta received his Ph.D. from Purdue University in 1989, and was on the faculty at the University of Michigan from 1989-2008.
 He has published extensively in the area of computer aided design and manufacturing, and currently focuses on interoperability issues in product lifecycle management.
-He serves on the GRE Board and the TOEFL Board (both of ETS), the Board of Illinois Consortium for 21st Century Schools, a 501c(3) for K-12 education, and on the editorial boards of several journals.
+He has served on the GRE and TOEFL Boards (both of ETS) and currently is on the Board of Illinois Consortium for 21st Century Schools, a 501c(3) for K-12 education.
+He serves on the Illinois Arts Education Advisory Committee and on the National Advisory Committee of the Council of Graduate Schools and TIAA/CREF project on Financial Education.
+He also serves on the editorial boards of several journals.
 A Fellow of AAAS and ASME, he has received several awards, co-founded the IFIP International PLM Conference and has been the William Mong Scholar at the University of Hong Kong and a Guest Professor at Shanghai Jiao Tong University in China.
 He is a member of ASEE and SME.

 Areas within the Graduate College:

-- Academic Programs - Graduate programs and policies (courses, degrees, minors, concentrations, etc.) and program review.
-Executive Committee and Program sub-committee meetings.
+- Academic programs - Graduate programs and policies (courses, degrees, minors, concentrations, etc.) including CEEED

 Sarah Theule Lubienski